BOSNIA AND HERZEGOVINA

 There are additional costs associated with courses and internships that include international travel, over and above the cost of the MSW degree.
 These costs can be covered by financial aid for those who qualify.
 Not every international course is offered every year, and all international experiential courses are subject to modification or cancellation based on State Department travel recommendations and/or restrictions.

-For additional information about ISL Bosnia-Herzegovina and the MSW course, "The Social Work Response in Post-War Bosnia," please contact Clinical Associate Professor Ann Petrila, GSSW Director of Field Education and ISL-BiH Program Director (303-871-2863).
+For additional information about the Global Practice Bosnia internship and the MSW course, "The Social Work Response in Post-War Bosnia," please contact Clinical Professor Ann Petrila, Assistant Dean for Field Education and Global Practice Bosnia Program Director (303-871-2863).